Insight • UX

 We help teams turn insight into action with clear plans, templates, and delivery support.

-Screens are not going away, but they are no longer the only surface that matters.
+Screens are not disappearing, but they are no longer the only surface that matters.
 Voice assistants handle millions of daily queries.
-Gesture-based interactions are standard on phones and emerging in spatial computing.
-Haptic feedback communicates information without visual attention.
+Gesture-based interactions are now standard on phones and are showing up in spatial computing.
+Haptic feedback can carry information without demanding visual attention.
 Smart environments respond to presence and context.

-For UX designers, this means the discipline is expanding.
-Designing for a single screen is no longer enough.
-The challenge now is designing coherent experiences that work across multiple modalities: screen, voice, gesture, haptics, and spatial interfaces, sometimes simultaneously.
+For UX designers, that changes the brief.
+Designing for a single screen is not enough.
+The task now is to make experiences hold together across screen, voice, gesture, haptics and spatial interfaces, sometimes all at once.

 What multimodal UX actually means

-Multimodal UX is not about building for every possible interface.
-It is about designing experiences that work across the modalities your users actually encounter, and ensuring those modalities complement each other rather than compete.
+Multimodal UX is not about building for every interface under the sun.
+It is about designing for the modalities your users actually meet, and making sure they work together instead of competing.

-A practical example: a cooking app that shows recipe steps on screen, reads the next step aloud on voice command (because the user's hands are covered in flour), and sends a haptic pulse when a timer ends.
-Each modality serves a specific context.
-Together, they create an experience that no single modality could deliver.
+A simple example: a cooking app shows recipe steps on screen, reads the next step aloud when the user asks for it because their hands are covered in flour, and sends a haptic pulse when the timer ends.
+Each modality does a specific job.
+Together, they do something a single channel cannot.

 The three types of multimodal interaction

-- Sequential multimodal: the user moves between modalities over time (starts on phone, continues on smart speaker, finishes on laptop).
+1. Sequential multimodal: the user moves between modalities over time, starting on a phone, continuing on a smart speaker, then finishing on a laptop.

-- Simultaneous multimodal: the user uses multiple modalities at once (viewing a screen while issuing voice commands).
+2. Simultaneous multimodal: the user uses more than one modality at once, such as looking at a screen while issuing voice commands.

-- Complementary multimodal: different modalities handle different parts of the task (screen for visual information, haptics for alerts, voice for hands-free control).
+3. Complementary multimodal: different modalities handle different parts of the task, with the screen carrying visual information, haptics handling alerts and voice covering hands-free control.

 A framework for multimodal design decisions

 Not every product needs every modality.
-The framework below helps you decide which modalities matter and how to design for them.
+This framework helps narrow the field and keep the design grounded.

 Step 1: Map the user's context

-This context map reveals which modalities are practical.
-Voice works when hands are occupied but fails in noisy public spaces.
-Screen works when the user has visual attention but fails when driving.
-Haptics work in any environment but carry limited information.
+That context map tells you which modalities are realistic.
+Voice works when hands are occupied, but it falls apart in noisy public spaces.
+A screen works when the user has visual attention, but not when driving.
+Haptics work almost anywhere, though they carry limited information.

 Step 2: Assign modalities to tasks